Deirdre Ward, HR Business Partner at Watford Community Housing Trust utilises employee engagement to improve customer satisfaction from 65% to 93%

 Deirdre was quick to realise that change wouldn’t happen overnight and it would take prolonged and sustained success to create lasting change.
 Her first port of call was to review the organisation's employee benefit offer.
 This led to Deirdre choosing to partner with Reward Gateway to provide the “Gateway Rewards” employee hub and making their unbeatable discounts offering available to all employees.
 Deirdre also used the hub to create a new intranet which allowed employees to recognise each other for a quarterly staff award, and vote for an overall annual winner.

-In partnership with management consultancy, Deirdre put a new development programme in place for the organisation's business leaders, leading in this by becoming qualified as an accredited coach.
+In partnership with a management consultancy, Deirdre put a new development programme in place for the organisation's business leaders, leading in this by becoming qualified as an accredited coach.
 This has increased management’s capabilities and created a common language which all employees can identify with.

 To add to the learning and development and improved management oversight, Deirdre also implemented an online appraisal system so managers could conduct appraisals fairly, with added transparency to both managers and employees.